merge-api/merge-hris-ruby/docs/TeamsApi.md

   modified_after: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified after this datetime.
   modified_before: Time.parse('2013-10-20T19:20:30+01:00'), # Time | If provided, will only return objects modified before this datetime.
   page_size: 56, # Integer | Number of results to return per page.
+  parent_team_id: TODO, # String | If provided, will only return teams with this parent team.
   remote_id: 'remote_id_example' # String | The API provider's ID for the given object.
 }